moneyadviceservice/frontend-code-standards/README.md

 	* Don't style IDs, style classes instead (keeps specificty low and promotes reusability)
 	* Instead of using content semantics for class names (e.g news) uses intention and design patterns semantics (e.g promo-box and carousel) to ensure reusability
 	* Style classes (.subheading) instead of elements (h2) to promote reusablity and reduce tying design to document structure (which is very brittle)
+	* *NOTE: these apply to large sites rather than small sites/features*
 	* @todo: finish this list and add link to video
 * Use Sass to make your CSS more maintainable